Advantages of GRP

 GRP has virtually no maintenance, or maintenance cost, involved.

 It is a hardy material which can withstand conditions outside with very little wear and tear.
-Many GRP products including gratings, handrails, gates and fencing are all commonly installed outside in areas of high footfall or with greater volumes of daily traffic.
+Many GRP products including gratings, handrails are all commonly installed outside in areas of high footfall or with greater volumes of daily traffic.
 Colours used within GRP go through a process of pigmentation, meaning that there is no fade or discolouration regardless of where the product is used.
 This means that no spray painting or colour topping up is necessary.

 Often materials used in or for construction can be expensive.
 But, with GRP, you get great value for money.
 Not only is GRP affordable, but it also requires next to no maintenance or upkeep, so this saves on additional costs.
 On top of this, GRP lasts for a long time and this means that there is no need to spend more money replacing this product on a regular basis.